rurseekatze/node-tileserver/README.md

  to load the list of expired tiles and to mark all these tiles as expired.
 They will be rerendered on their next request or deleted from cache if they are highzoom tiles.

- `Note:` It is not efficient to go through this list for all zoom levels, so by default only tiles zoom>=maxPrerender and zoom<=maxCached are marked as expired.
+ __Note:__ It is not efficient to go through this list for all zoom levels, so by default only tiles zoom>=maxPrerender and zoom<=maxCached are marked as expired.
 For other zoomlevels you can mark all affected tiles by executing

     $ cd /path/to/your/vector/tiles
     $ find <zoom> -exec touch -t 197001010000 {} \;

  You can also execute these commands to expire all tiles after a change of your stylesheet.

+## MapCSS extension

+ node-tileserver extends the used KothicJS renderer with a new MapCSS rule.
+Set

+    -x-ignore-layer: true;

+ to ignore the `layer=*` tag.

+ This can be useful for some purposes when you want to override the built-in layering of KothicJS.

+ __Example:__ You want to render maxspeeds by colouring each line dependent on the `maxspeed=*` tag.
+If lines are overlapping, ones with higher values should be drawn on the top of lines with lower values.
+Without `-x-ignore-layer`, it may happen that a line with a higher value of maxspeed is hidden by a line with a lower values of maxspeed, because the lowspeed way is a bridge and has a higher value of `layer=*`.

 ## References